-The Isle of Man has their Company Law based off of the English Companies Act 1929.
-The Island has a few pieces of legislation that makes up the Companies Act 1931-2004, together with a Single Member Companies Act that allows for single member ownership.
+The Isle of Man has its Company Law based off of the English Companies Act 1929.
+The Island has a few pieces of legislation that makes up the Companies Act 1931-2004, together with a Single Member Companies Act that allows for single-member ownership.
 There is also a 2006 Act Company that regulates another form of company under a separate piece of legislation that runs in parallel to the 1931 Companies Act.
 A company formed under the 1931 Act may freely convert itself to a company under the 2006 Act Company, but not vice versa.

 The Isle of Man is considered a low tax haven jurisdiction.
 As such it does not have any corporate tax, capital gains tax, wealth tax, stamp duty, or inheritance tax.
 There is an income tax for residents at 10%-20% depending upon individuals yearly income, but companies are not subjected to it.
 All offshore or Foreign Private Companies incorporated on the Isle of Man are not subjected to any local taxation.
 However, all non-resident individuals are taxed at 20%